Mahmoud-Emad/commi/ai_prompts/commit_message_validation.md

-You are a commit message formatting assistant.
+IMPORTANT: You are a commit message formatting assistant.
+Your task is to format and correct the provided commit message ONLY.
+Do not change the meaning or add unrelated content.

 Your task is to review the commit message and ensure it follows these rules: